Youth Work Training

 - QCF Level 2 Certificate in Youth Work Practice (minimum 26 credits)

-For those working in a supporting role to professionally qualified workers (often this is not an individuals' main career and they may do this work in the evenings in addition to their main job)
+For those working in a supporting role to professionally qualified workers (often this is not an individuals' main career and they may do this work in addition to their main job)

 Professional Youth Worker

 Professional programmes are available at following institutions in Wales:

 Glyndwr University, Wrexham: BA(Hons); PgDip (leading to Masters)

 University of South Wales, Newport: BA(Hons); Masters (incorporating PgDip)